 The curriculum requirement for the MBA ranges from 36-45 credits depending on previous academic experiences.
 To complete a concentration as a part of the degree, students will take 39-48 credits.
 Students must have a 3.00 or higher cumulative GPA at the Brock School of Business to graduate or add a concentration.
 For more information about the graduate courses and electives offered at the Brock School of Business, please view the BSOB Handbook or the Brock School of Business section of the Samford University Catalog.

 MBA students may earn a concentration through taking three elective courses in a selected track instead of the normally required two general electives for the MBA degree.
-Concentrations in Accounting, Entrepreneurship, Finance, International Business and Marketing are available.
+Concentrations in Entrepreneurship, Finance and Marketing are available.
 Students must submit a Change of Academic Program form to officially add a concentration.
-Only students in Good Standing may add a concentration.
-For a list of courses for the MBA concentrations, click: MBA Concentration Course List .
+Only students in good standing may add a concentration.

 Exemption from ACCT 511, ECON 512, and FINC 514 may be awarded with an earned C- or better in an approved undergraduate accounting, economics, or finance course at a regionally accredited institution.
 MBA Minor courses are not eligible for exemption by any means.